CagriCatik/Automotive-OTA/webpage/docs/06_tcu/01_tcu-architecture_doc.md

-# Telematics Control Unit (TCU) Architecture and Functionality
+# Telematics Control Unit Architecture and Functionality

 ## Introduction to the Telematics Control Unit